anoyola17/Expense-Tracker-App/README.md

 ## React Native
-Creating an application that enabling users to log daily expenses with categorization options.
+Creating an application that enables users to log daily expenses with categorization options (recent expense & all expenses).
 This project will focus on state management, form handling, and local storage for expense tracking.

 ## Screen Recording: Expenses Tracker App